rshurberg/DS-Capstone/README.md

 b1Mean.csv, b2Mean.csv, b3Mean.csv, b4Mean.csv are the csv files with the cleaned data and mean imputation.

 Capstone Project.pdf is a pdf of the poster.

+Capstone Project Ruhlman.pdf is a pdf of the updated poster for Ruhlman.